 A 21st Century Curriculum

-St Martin's Academy enthuses children about learning through the delivery of an exciting curriculum and works in strong partnership with parents and carers to ensure high standards.
+St Martin's Academy enthuses children about learning through the delivery of an exciting curriculum and works in strong partnership with parents and carers to ensure the highest of standards.
 In all areas, our school has a strong sense of community where all children and families are treated with respect.

 Organisation of Pupils

 Pupils are organised in single, mixed ability and mixed gender year groups, according to age, with a maximum of 25 in each class.
-The school caters for children from Reception to Year 6, with no planned changes to year group sizes or structure as the school grows.
+The school caters for children from Reception to Year 6.
 This organisation meets the emotional needs of children, enables high quality practitioners the ability to influence learning appropriately and makes sure that the children can, and do, achieve to the best of their ability.